What is a Manifold?

 a nonempty connected topological manifold has a well-defined dimension.

-beyond the scope of the present series.
-We treat invariance of dimension as
+the scope of the present series.
+We treat invariance of dimension as a foundational

 Open Submanifolds at the Topological Level

-A useful preliminary observation: open subsets of manifolds are themselves
+We record a useful preliminary observation.
+Open subsets of manifolds are themselves

 Proposition: Open Subsets are Manifolds